 In general, money transfer companies are a lot simpler in terms of what they charge.

 At Key Currency, we don’t charge any fees whatsoever.

 The cost of our service is included within the exchange rate we quote.

-That way you know how many euros you will receive for your pounds, and you don’t have to look out for unexpected fees added on at the end.
+That way you know how many Euros you will receive for your Pounds, and you don’t have to worry about any unexpected fees.